 A rash can be an early symptom of HIV, but HIV can also increase the risk of developing different types of rashes.
 The rash may be discolored and include mild itchiness.

 HIV transmits from one person to another when bodily fluids come into contact with each other.
 These include blood, semen, rectal and vaginal fluids, and breast milk.

 Exposure to HIV can happen if a person has sex or shares needles with someone who has the virus.

 In this article find out what causes rashes linked to HIV, what they look like, and what to do if they happen.

-There is no single rash that is specific to people who have HIV.
-This is because when a person develops HIV, changes in their immune system can trigger a number of skin reactions.
+No single rash is specific to HIV.
+As HIV involves changes in the immune system, it can trigger a variety of skin reactions.

 - swollen lymph nodes

 According to the Centers for Disease Control and Prevention (CDC), these symptoms may appear

 Anyone who experiences these symptoms after possible exposure to HIV should seek advice about testing.